History of the Fund

 During the early years mergers accounted for significant growth for the NPF.
 In all, 37 local pension funds have merged into the NPF to date.
 Review a listing of local union pension funds that have merged with the NPF.
 Merged Pension Funds

 Over the years, the Fund has confronted a number of challenges to its funding status as a result of the merger of several underfunded pension plans, benefit structures, poorly performing investments, troubled financial markets, and changes in federal law.

 Since 2003, the Trustees have implemented a number of significant changes to contributions and benefit structures to improve funding.
 Unfortunately, since 2000 the Fund has had to confront two extraordinary crises in financial markets.
 Most recently, the Fund implemented a Rehabilitation Plan as required under the Pension Protection Act of 2006.
 This federal law allows underfunded pension funds to make significant changes to its Plan of benefits to help improve its funding position.
-Read more information on the Rehabilitation Plan.
+Read more information on the Plan Status.